manosbatsis/scrudbeans/docs/modelmapping.md

  - It must be annotated with `@ScrudBean`.
  - It must have a non-primitive id.
- - It must implement either `org.springframework.data.domain.Persistable` or `com.github.manosbatsis.scrudbeans.api.domain.KPersistable` for Java and Kotlin respectively.

-For Java developers only, a set of mapped superclasses can be extended to create your entities, see [Java Base Models](#java-base-models) for more details.
+ - Java entities must either implement `org.springframework.data.domain.Persistable` or subclass one of the mapped superclasses available, see [Java Base Models](#java-base-models)
+ - Kotlin entities must implement `com.github.manosbatsis.scrudbeans.api.domain.KPersistable`,
+ an custom equivalent of Spring's `Persistable`.
+For Kotlin users of Hibernate JPA, extending `com.github.manosbatsis.scrudbeans.model.AbstractHibernateKPersistable`just works, even for `data` classes.

 ## Mapping Examples